nmenon/k3-upstream-boot-build/README.md

 # Upstream Status

 * U-boot: Upstream
-* trusted-firmware-cortex-a: Upstream (used to be called arm-trusted-firmware
+* Trusted-Firmware-A: Upstream (used to be called Arm-Trusted-Firmware)
 * OPTEE OS: Upstream
 * ti-linux-firmware: TI, but hopefully we should upstream the firmware pieces as well.

 # System pre-requisites:
 The following lists the pre-requisites for building the bootloader components

-* This assumes a x86_64 Linux system for build. if not, Adjust appropriately.
+* This assumes a x86_64 Linux system for build.
+If not, adjust appropriately.

 ## Compiler